Li-Yizhan/Li-Yizhan/docs/Science/MathematicalFoundationsOfComputerGraphicsAndVision/FittingAndNorm.md

 - Differentiability: the squared fitting cost function is smooth and differentiable, making it easier to work with mathematically, particularly for optimization using calculus.

 ## Linear System

+A linear system is a collection of linear equations involving the same set of variables.
+It can be written in the matrix form $Ax = b$, where
+- $A$ is a $m \times n$ matrix of coefficients,
+- $x$ is a $n \times 1$ column vector of variables,
+- $b$ is a $m \times 1$ column vector of constants.

+There are three cases based on the relationship between $m$ (number of equations) and $n$ (number of variables):

+1. **Critical Case $(m = n)$**:
+    - The number of the equations equal the number of variables
+    - The system may have a unique solution of the determinant of the coefficient matrix $A$ is non-zero
+2. **Over-Determined $(m > n)$**:
+    - There are more equations than variables
+    - Usually such a system does not have a solution that satisfies all equations simultaneously.
+In practice, a least-squares solution can be used to find the best approximate solution.
+3. **Under-Determined $(m < n)$**:
+    - There are fewer equations than variables
+    - Such systems have infinitely many solutions or a "family" of solutions because there are more degrees of freedom (variables) than constraints (equations)

+The example of **line fitting** is typically an over-determined case.
+For line fitting, we have n equations:

+$$
+\begin{cases}
+    y_1 = a x_1 + b \\
+    y_2 = a x_2 + b \\
+    \ldots \\
+    y_n = a x_n + b
+\end{cases}
+$$

+Meanwhile, there are only two variables $a$ and $b$.
+Therefore, it implies that there normally isn't an exact solution that will pass through all data points.
+Hence, the system is over-determined.

+## Linear Programming

+Solving linear system with L2 norm is relatively easy.
+We know that by finding the gradient using calculus, we can compute the critical point on the error surface that represents the minimal residual.
+As for L1 norm, however, we can not compute the gradient since the function with absolute value might not be differentiable everywhere.

+## Weighted Least Squares (WLS)